BBC One "Virtual Globe" ident

-The "Virtual Globe" was the method of creating the BBC1 symbol that was used between 16 February 1991 and 4 October 1997.
+The Virtual Globe was the method of creating the BBC 1 symbol that was used between 16 February 1991 and 4 October 1997.

 Launch

-The Virtual Globe replaced the COW on 16 February 1991 and was designed by Martin Lambie-Nairn, owner of the Lambie-Nairn design agency.
-The first aspects of the look were first witnessed at 6 am, when the updated Open University symbol first aired, showing the stylised '1'.
-This was followed at 8 am by the new clock that accompanied the look, introducing a news bulletin.
-The first time the ident itself aired was at 9 am, when it introduced Going Live!, the Saturday morning magazine show on Children's BBC, where the ident itself was "unveiled" by presenters Phillip Schofield and Sarah Greene.
+The Virtual Globe replaced the COW on 16 February 1991 and was designed by Martin Lambie-Nairn, owner of the Lambie-Nairn design agency, and Daniel Barber.
+The first aspects of the look were first witnessed at 6.40 am, when the updated Open University symbol first aired, showing the stylised '1'.
+This was followed at 7 am by the new clock that accompanied the look, introducing a BBC Breakfast News summary.
+The first time the ident itself aired was at 9.10 am, when it introduced Going Live!, (Note: Delayed from its listed time of 9 am due to an unscheduled news summary.) the Saturday morning magazine show on Children's BBC, where the ident itself was "unveiled" by presenters Phillip Schofield and Sarah Greene.
+(Note: The mock unveiling occurred after the ident's first on-screen appearance.)